pr0gramm-com/react-text-loop/CONTRIBUTING.md

 Building: We have n [es modules tsconfig](./tsconfig.esm.json) for different build targets.
 The [base tsconfig](./tsconfig.base.json) is used for generating types.

-Quality: ESLint and biome are use to maintain codebase quality.

-Structure: The structure of the codebase is very simple.
+Structure: The structure of the codebase is very simple:
 - [src](./src/): The source code
   - [index.ts](./src/index.ts): exports the main [TextLoop](./src/TextLoop.tsx) component.
   - [utils.ts](./src/utils.ts): Random utils that [TextLoop](./src/TextLoop.tsx) uses.